EllySmith/Online-messenger/README.md

 ## Usage

+- **Change Localisation:** Chose the language of the app: italian/englidh/russian.
 - **Register/Login:** Create an account or log in to start chatting.
 - **Create Channels:** Create group chat with custom name in addition to default channels.
 - **Delete/Rename Channels:** Delete or rename your custom channels.
 - **Real-time Messaging:** Send messages instantly with other users.
+- **Pop up notifications:** Get notifications when you manage channels.

 ## Technologies